kevinlu1248/drone_tune_ga/README.md

-# Google Assistant Drone Tuner
+# Google Assistant Drone Tune
 "Hey Google, talk to Drone Tuner about concert A natural" Open source sine wave oscillations .wav files can be found at https://firebasestorage.googleapis.com/v0/b/actions-codelab-70db8.appspot.com/o/audiocheck.net_sin_440.00Hz_-3dBFS_10s.wav?alt=media and just change the 440.00 to the frequency you need.